justinsunho/leesreview.com/content/pages/college-consulting.md

 servicesList:
   - title: Academic Partnership
     image: /images/pages/college-consulting/dsc02671.jpg
-    body: We help studnets manage everything throughout their high school career to ensure they are on the right track to a perect collge
+    body: We help students manage everything throughout their high school career to ensure they are on the right track to a perect collge
     icon:
       code: >